 Dermal fillers come in various formulations, each of which works differently in softening the lines, folds, creases and loss of volume associated with age and/or exposure to environmental aggressors.
 Dermal fillers work to fill in these depressions.
-More recently, fillers have also been used to augment contours of the face, such as creating fuller lips or a more defined jawline.
-The most popular fillers are hyaluronic acid based (Juvéderm®, Restylane® and Belotero®).
-If undesirable, these hyaluronic acid fillers can be reversed by injecting an enzyme called hyaluronidase, which helps dissolve hyaluronic acid.
-More permanent fillers such as Sculptra® and Radiesse ® are long-lasting, but do not leave the option of reversing the effect with an enzyme.
+More recently, fillers have also been used to augment contours of the face.
+The most popular fillers are hyaluronic acid based (Juvéderm® and Restylane®).
+More permanent fillers such as Sculptra® and Radiesse® are long-lasting through their collagen stimulating properties.

 Your skincare professional will work with you to determine whether dermal fillers are right for you and to develop a pre and post-treatment regimen to help protect and maintain results.